Sentence embedding

-Popular embeddings are based on the hidden layer outputs of transformer models like BERT, see SBERT.
-An alternative direction is to aggregate word embeddings, such those returned by Word2vec, into sentence embeddings.
+An alternative direction is to aggregate word embeddings, such as those returned by Word2vec, into sentence embeddings.
 The most straightforward approach is to simply compute the average of word vectors, known as continuous bag-of-words (CBOW).
 However, more elaborate solutions based on word vector quantization have also been proposed.
 One such approach is the vector of locally aggregated word embeddings (VLAWE), which demonstrated performance improvements in downstream text classification tasks.